dasnishant1999/spotify-clone/README.md

-### This project is a spotify web clone made using react and spotify-web-api
+### This project is a spotify web clone made using react and spotify-web-api, material UI

 # Getting Started with Create React App